tarush10000/tarush10000/README.md

 # Hi there, I'm Tarush 👋

-- 🔭 I’m currently working on TheIndianVidyarthi Website
+- 🔭 I’m currently working on IEEE TEMS Website and FixrZ
-- 🌱 I’m currently learning Webdev and JS
+- 🌱 I’m currently learning Webdev, ThreeJS and Tkinter
 - 🥅 2023 Goals: Learn more about WebDev and Android Apps